 This venue is big, quirky and modern and plays host to quite possibly some of the biggest acts out there that you’ll recognise the most.
-See Stewart Lee, Newton Faulkner, Miles Kane, Gabrielle and Brendon Cole of Strictly Come Dancing fame in the coming months as well as music, dance and panto.
+Stewart Lee, Newton Faulkner, Miles Kane, Gabrielle and Brendon Cole of Strictly Come Dancing fame have all walked the boards as well as music, dance and panto.

 We wouldn’t be shocked or surprised if you and your friends decided to do a little shopping on your weekend.
 The stylish streets are lined with tempting stores but why visit the same ones you can at home?
 Here’s our guide to the best independent shops in the city.